The Destruction of Sports Infrastructure in the Gaza Sector

 well as administrators Zuhair al-Dabbagh and Elias Manna from the Gaza Strip.
 A

-Palestinian territory (the Gaza Strip) as well as from the diasporas (Egypt,
+territory (the Gaza Strip) as well as from the Diasporas (Egypt, Syria, and

 Genocide and the destruction of the sports infrastructure